activisthandbook/activisthandbook/articles/tactics/alternative-building.md

 ### Rename article / add landing pages

-We should probably rename this article.
+**3/30/25 Renamed the article "Tactics for Mutual Aid / Cooperative Economies." instead of "Tactics for Alternative-building."
+That seems to capture the advice given and is not part of another article.**We should probably rename this article.
 "Alternative-building" is not a widely known concept.
 Activist Handbook is not really in the business of coining new terms.
 Instead, we try to use terms that other people already use, so our guides are found through search engines.

 One possibility is to rename the article to 'Commons' or 'Solidarity economy'.
 However, neither accurately reflects the perspective we want to take, with 'alternative-building' being a category of activists tactics and strategies.
 In addition, it seems like a reachable goal to get an article about 'alternative-building' high in the search results, even though the majority of people searching for it does not actually mean it in the context of activism.
 For those who do, they will be able to find us that way as well.
 So instead of remaining this page, it might be better to add two additional pages about those two more popular themes, and link to this page.